amitxv/PC-Tuning/docs/physical-setup.md

 ## Configure Peripherals

 - Most modern peripherals support onboard memory profiles.
 Configure them before configuring the operating system as you will not be required to install the bloatware to change the settings later.
-More details on separating work/bloatware and gaming environments with a [dual-boot](https://en.wikipedia.org/wiki/Multi-booting) in the next section
+More details on separating environments for work/bloatware and your real-time application with a [dual-boot](https://en.wikipedia.org/wiki/Multi-booting) in the next section

 - [Higher DPI reduces latency](https://www.youtube.com/watch?v=6AoRfv9W110).
 Most mice are able to handle 1600 DPI without [sensor smoothing](https://www.reddit.com/r/MouseReview/comments/5haxn4/sensor_smoothing).
 Optionally [reduce the pointer speed](https://boringboredom.github.io/tools/#/WinSens) in Windows.
 This will not interfere with in-game input as modern games use raw input